 - Also, don’t panic if your first rice paper sushi doesn’t come out perfect.
 You will learn as you go.
 The first sushi rolls are never perfect anyways!

-My favorite recipes using rice paper wrappers are Smoked Salmon Summer Rolls and Vegetarian Spring Rolls) Both equally delicious, these simple lunch recipe ideas are pretty versatile and you can play with the ingredients, if you want to.
+My favorite recipes using rice paper wrappers are Smoked Salmon Summer Rolls, Tofu Spring Rolls and Vegetarian Spring Rolls).
+All of them equally delicious, these simple lunch recipe ideas are pretty versatile and you can play with the ingredients, if you want to.

 These days I mostly make recipes using pantry staples (like Tuna Burritos or this Potato Bacon Casserole) or try to be creative with any random food items we have on hand.
 And while searching through the cupboards I found some leftover rice paper wrappers and sushi rice, so I figured why not combine these two together.